FreeRTOS/iot-reference-stm32u5/README.md

 ### Logging

 ### Command Line Interface (CLI)
+The CLI interface located in the Common/cli directory is used to provision the device.
+It also provides other Unix-like utilities.
+See [Common/cli](Common/cli/ReadMe.md) for details.

 ### Key-Value Store
 The key-value store located in the Common/kvstore directory is used to store runtime configuration values in non-volatile flash memory.